JS Labs / Evidence-led analysis

 Why it is in scope

-This repo belongs in the same series because it shows the more polished end of the same genre: cleaner presentation, but still a willingness to expose costly or trust-sensitive behavior through thin public boundaries.
+This repo represents the more polished end of the same genre: cleaner code, better structure — but still a willingness to expose costly or trust-sensitive behavior through thin public boundaries, and still shipping committed credentials and an exploitable proxy.

 Issue summary